1.1. Super Output Area and Output Area population estimates

 4.4.
 Production of ward and parliamentary constituency estimates

 Mid-year OA estimates are directly aggregated to produce ward and parliamentary constituency estimates by single year of age and sex.
 This is achieved by using the published OA to ward and OA to parliamentary constituency geography lookups, which are available from the ONS Geography portal.
 Current estimates are published on 2014 ward boundaries and 2010 Westminster parliamentary constituency boundaries.
 These lookups allocate OAs to higher-level geographies using a best-fitting method.
 For each OA, a single fixed point is established that represents how the population is spatially distributed within the OA.
 These points are called population-weighted centroids and are calculated algorithmically based on 2011 Census estimates.
 The allocation of OAs to wards and parliamentary constituencies is based on where this point falls.
 Prior to 2011, ward and parliamentary constituency estimates were produced using a postcode best-fit method.
 Further details on this method are available under methods and guidance on our archive website.

-There are 8,315 electoral wards as at 31 December 2016.
+In England and Wales there were 8,315 electoral wards as at 31 December 2017.
 Of these, 18 are sub-threshold wards that do not meet the minimum population requirements for data confidentiality (40 resident households and 100 resident people in the 2011 Census).
 As these are smaller than OAs they will not have separate OA estimates attached to them.
 In these cases, neighbouring wards have assumed the populations as detailed in Appendix E. More information on sub-threshold wards can be found in the best-fit policy document.